rudresh051/Software-Testing-Resources/ManualTesting/4_TestCaseDesignTechniques.md

 ## Test case Design Technique
 1. Error Guessing
-2. Equivalence class Partitioning
+2. Equivalence class Partitioning/Equivalence Partioning (EP/ECP)
 3. Boundry value analysis
 4. Decision Table Technique
 5. State Transition Diagram

 ### 1. Error guessing
-Here, TE will guess the error and derive more scenarios.
+* Here, Test Engineer will guess the error and derive more scenarios.
+It basically means apart from entering positive input we should enter all other inputs.

+* Error Guessing technique is also applied to all of the other testing techniques to produce more effective and workable tests.

+* It is also called experience-based testing. which has no specific method of testing.
+It comes from skills and experience/expertise of an individual to find possible flaws.

+* **When or Where to use?** - So this method works especially well for complicated or software systems which doesn't have clear specifications.

+* **Advantage of Error guessing** – We can identify the potential issues before the execution of formal test cases.

 Example: Assume there is an "Amount" text field and the requirement says that it accepts + integer only.